 - Enhance the expertise of the faculty in their respective disciplines so they could effectively internationalize their courses.
 Seven faculty workshops and a two-day international education conference were held to achieve this objective.

 - Fully integrate international components of each subject through a minimum of three-week instructional modules in 16 revised courses.

 - Develop two ‘umbrella’ courses (Principles of International Studies I and II) to be included in the requirements of selected Arts and Sciences and occupational disciplines.

 - Generate two coordinated courses over two years.

-- Create two additional new courses in the Arts and Humanities and Allied Health to be called, respectively, World Literature and Health Technology in Developing Nations.
+- Create two additional new courses in Arts and Humanities and in Allied Health to be called, respectively, World Literature and Health Technology in Developing Nations.

 - Strengthen the foreign-language offerings by adding two years of Chinese.
 The Chinese language courses were developed on the Internet and made available to students locally and regionally.

-LCCC is strategically placed to educate and train individuals to function successfully in a multicultural and advanced technological environment that crosses all boundaries of education, communication, language, and business.
+LCCC is strategically placed to educate and train individuals to function successfully in a multicultural and advanced technological environment that crosses boundaries of education, communications, language, and business.